reside-ic/privateer2/README.md

 ## The idea

-We need a way of syncronising some docker volumes from a machine to some backup server, incrementally, using `rsync`.
-We previously used [`offen/docker-volume-backup`](https://github.com/offen/docker-volume-backup) to backup volumes in their entirity to another machine as a tar file but the space and time requirements made this hard to use in practice.
+We need a way of synchronising some docker volumes from a machine to some backup server, incrementally, using `rsync`.
+We previously used [`offen/docker-volume-backup`](https://github.com/offen/docker-volume-backup) to backup volumes in their entirety to another machine as a tar file but the space and time requirements made this hard to use in practice.

 ### The setup

-We assume some number of **server** machines -- these will recieve data, and some number of **client** machines -- these will send data to the server(s).
-A client can back any number of volumes to any number of servers, and a server can recieve and serve any unmber of volumes to any number of clients.
+We assume some number of **server** machines -- these will receive data, and some number of **client** machines -- these will send data to the server(s).
+A client can back any number of volumes to any number of servers, and a server can receive and serve any number of volumes to any number of clients.

-A typical topolgy for us would be that we would have a "production" machine which is backing up to one or more servers, and then some additional set of "staging" machines that recieve data from the servers, but which in practice never send any data.
+A typical framework for us would be that we would have a "production" machine which is backing up to one or more servers, and then some additional set of "staging" machines that receive data from the servers, which in practice never send any data.

-Because we are going to use ssh for transport, we assume existance of [HashiCorp Vault](https://www.vaultproject.io/) to store secrets.
+Because we are going to use ssh for transport, we assume existence of [HashiCorp Vault](https://www.vaultproject.io/) to store secrets.

 ### Configuration